Stream and file encryption

 Encrypting streams and files should be done in chunks.
 This keeps memory usage low and detects corrupted chunks early.
 However, this is more complicated than one would expect because you need to prevent chunks from being removed, truncated, duplicated, and reordered.

-This high-level API uses XChaCha20-Poly1305 internally whilst handling these issues for you.
+This uses internally whilst handling these issues for you.
 Plaintext chunks can have different sizes, there is no practical stream length limit, associated data is supported, and rekeying is possible midway through encrypting the stream.

 The optional associated data is useful for authenticating file headers, version numbers, timestamps, counters, and so on.
-It can be used to prevent confused deputy attacks and replay attacks.
+It can be used to prevent and .
 It is not encrypted nor part of the ciphertext.
 It must be reproduceable or stored somewhere for decryption to be possible.

 For file encryption, optimal chunk sizes include 16 KiB, 32 KiB, and 64 KiB.
 Pick one and use it for everything but the last chunk, which will likely be smaller.